jasongitmail/super-sitemap/README.md

 ## Features

 - 🤓 Supports any rendering method.
-- 🪄 Automatically collects your routes—from `/src/routes` in SvelteKit or from
-  your app's router in TanStack Start—plus data for route parameters provided by you.
+- 🪄 Automatically gathered routes + data for route parameters provided by you.
-- 🧠 Easy maintenance–accidental omission of data for parameterized routes throws an error and requires the developer to either explicitly exclude the route pattern or provide an array of data for that param value.
+- 🧠 Easy maintenance.
+Accidental omission of data for parameterized routes throws an error, and is only resolved by excluding that route pattern or providing data for its param value(s).
 - 👻 Exclude specific routes or patterns using regex patterns (e.g.
   `^/dashboard.*`, paginated URLs, etc).
 - 🚀 Defaults to 1h CDN cache, no browser cache.